cvajira/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766
 ```

-If we compare these values with first part of assignment, it is look like these estimates do not differe from previous one.
+If we compare these values with first part of assignment, it is look like these estimates do not differ from previous one.
 So we can conclude, missing value does not have big impact on mean steps and median steps.

 ## Are there differences in activity patterns between weekdays and weekends?
 First we should create new factor variable, which identify date as "weekday" and "weekend".
 For this part of assignment, we should use data set we created in above.